The Origin and Evolution of Multiple Star Systems: IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES

 These two populations agree well with predictions from the theory of disk-binary alignment.
 Short-period systems, particularly those that accrete from a circumbinary disk, are expected to efficiently align the disk and binary orbital planes on timescales shorter than a typical disk lifetime \citep{FoucartLai2013}.
 Alignment is faster for short-period systems both because it scales with orbital period and because these systems circularize their orbits quickly \citep{Mathieu1992}; a circular orbit means that the disk inner edge can be closer to the binary \citep[e.g.,][]{ArtymowiczLubow1994a}, increasing the alignment torque \citep{FoucartLai2014}.
 In contrast, in the presence of sufficient initial eccentricity and misalignment, a variant of the Lidov-Kozai mechanism \citep{Lidov1962, Kozai1962b} can cause an outer low-mass body (in this case, a disk gas or dust parcel) orbiting a massive inner pair to exchange eccentricity for angular momentum, causing its inclination to librate around $\theta = 90\arcdeg$ \citep{VerrierEvans2009, FaragoLaskar2010}.
 In a dissipative disk, librations are damped and the disk can settle into a polar configuration \citep{MartinLubow2017}.
 The higher the eccentricity, the lower the initial misalignment needed for the disk to reach polar alignment \citep{MartinLubow2018}.
 Some misalignment is required, though, providing a constraint on binary formation theories; the presence of these polar-aligned disks shows that at least some close binaries form with misaligned circumbinary disks.

 Finally, we note that a circumbinary disk may not be a single, planar structure.
-Theory suggests that the disk can be warped or torn into separate rings \citep{NixonKing2013, FacchiniLodato2013, FacchiniJuhasz2018}, and these effects are observed in V892 Tau and GW Ori, respectively \citep{KrausKreplin2020,LongAndrews2021}.
+Theory suggests that the disk can be warped or torn into separate rings \citep{NixonKing2013, FacchiniLodato2013, FacchiniJuhasz2018}, and these effects are observed in V892 Tau \citep{LongAndrews2021} and the triple system GW Ori \citep{KrausKreplin2020}, respectively.

 In some cases the inner circumstellar disk is misaligned with the surrounding circumbinary disk \citep[HD 142507;][]{PriceCuello2018, ClaudiMaire2019}, causing shadowing of the outer disk \citep{FukagawaTamura2006, AvenhausQuanz2014}.
 However, it is not clear if all cases of inner/outer disk misalignment are caused by stellar companions since shadows are also present in some systems that lack known companions \citep{BenistyJuhasz2018, PinillaBenisty2018}.